The Free Press

 Freya India

-Freya India is author of the Substack GIRLS and a staff writer for After Babel.
+Freya India is a contributing writer at The Free Press.
 She is also author of the new book, GIRLS®: Generation Z and the Commodification of Everything.

 Tags: